jpreardon/weighter/WORKLOG.md

 - Get more advanced with visualization?
 - Rename database
 - Get a real web server running in prod https://devcenter.heroku.com/articles/ruby-default-web-server

+## 2020-03-14

+I have the labels in the columns, but they aren't displaying because [you can't add text to a rect](https://stackoverflow.com/questions/20644415/d3-appending-text-to-a-svg-rectangle).
+That's really no big thing, but I need to append a <g> element, then put the rectangle and text inside.
+Adding to the todo list.
+For now, I'm putting this project aside to work on something else.

+For this last checkin, I cleaned things up a bit, and made some other things more dirty.

+## 2020-03-09

+- Add in-column labels on small screen sizes.

 ## 2020-03-08